How Much Money Should You Have Before Getting a Financial Advisor?

 Broader Investment Strategies:

-Wealth managers are well-versed in investment strategies that may be able to optimize returns while managing risk.
+Wealth managers are well-versed in investment strategies that may be able to improve returns while managing risk.
 With higher investable assets, they can provide access to exclusive investment opportunities, diversify portfolios across different asset classes, and employ advanced techniques like alternative investments, private equity, or hedge funds.
 These strategies aim to enhance returns and align investments with specific objectives such as capital preservation, income generation, or long-term growth.

-Tax Efficiency:
+Tax Strategies:

 High-net-worth individuals often face complex tax situations.
 Wealth managers can leverage their knowledge of tax laws and regulations to implement tax-reduction strategies.
 They can help minimize tax liabilities through techniques like tax-loss harvesting, asset location optimization, charitable giving, and estate tax planning.
 By maximizing after-tax returns, wealth management professionals can add significant value for clients with larger investable assets.